danylo829/Containery/README.md

 - **Docker Management**: Manage containers, images, networks, and volumes within a unified interface.
 - **Terminal and Logs**: View container logs and interact with container terminals directly in the UI.
 - **Responsive Web Interface**: Access and manage Docker resources from any device.
 - **User Management**: Authentication, user profiles, and roles.
-- **System Dashboard**: Comprehensive overview of running containers and system performance.
+Ensure that each member has the right level of access to perform their tasks efficiently.

 ## Deployment